Waste Enclosure Guidelines

 - Assure there are no obstacles above or in front of enclosure.
 Collection vehicles require 30’ feet of vertical clearance.
 Paint NO PARKING on ground and/or post on front of enclosure.

 - Prevent illegal dumping and scavenging by fully enclosing (including a roof) and locking waste containers and/or the enclosure itself.
+If needed, add lights activated by motion-sensors and cameras.

 - Keep waste container lid(s) closed and the surrounding area clear and swept.
 South San Francisco Scavenger Company is not responsible for any damage to driving surfaces traveled in the course of servicing waste containers.